Markus-Hefner/Portfolio-Project-3/README.md

 | User is informed that the due date was updated, that the next due date for the piece is tomorrow and asked if she/he wants to practice it anyway | 'n' + confirmation with 'Enter' | (If there are no more pieces to be practiced) User is informed that the due date was updated, that she/he got through all the material and is redirected to the main menu.
 Also the spreadsheet is updated | passed |
 | Main menu | 'x' + confirmation with 'Enter' | Exits app or (in the mock terminal) doesn't return to the main menu | passed |
 | [Any] | '[any other input than the ones to be choosen from]' + confirmation with 'Enter' | The User will be notified that it was an invalid input and the same prompt/question appears again | passed |

+### Bugs

+#### Solved Bugs

+#### Unsolved Bugs
+- Currently there are no know unsolved bugs.

+## Deployment

+### Heroku
+- Create Heroku account.
+(If this is already done you can skip this step.)
+- Log into your IDE.
+- Log into Heroku account.
+- Click on the 'Create new app'-button on the dashboard.
+Alternatively click on the 'New'-button in the upper right corner of the dashboard and select 'Create new app' from the drop-down menu.
+- Give you app a valid name in the designated input field.
+- Select your region.
+- Click on the 'Create app'-button.
+- On the next screen select the 'Settings'-tab.
+- Scroll down an click on the 'Reveal Config Vars'-button.
+- Enter 'CREDS' in the field for key.
+- Copy the content from your workspace

+## Credits

+- Code Institute's mock terminal was used to deploy the app.
+- I used the if __name__ == '__main__': expression